fenago/python-minicourses/MiniCourse_NLP/_NLP.md

 to the same maximum length prior to training the model using the Keras pad\_sequences() function.
 Bonus points if you load a pre-trained word embedding prepared using Gensim.

-Post your code in the comments below.
-I would love to see what sentences you contrive and the skill of your model.

 ### **More Information**